mdazab/DATA5322---Homework-1-Updated-/README.md

 # DATA5322---Homework-1 (Updated)

-This repository contains the code, outputs, and presentation materials for the resubmission of Practical Homework 1 of DATA 5322 (Statistical Learning).
+This repository contains the code, outputs, and presentation materials for resubmitting Practical Homework 1 of DATA 5322 (Statistical Learning).

 ## Contents
 - Homework1_MarkDaza_Updated.Rmd: Updated code and model implementation and optimization using tree, bagging, random forest, and boosting.

-  Note: Section of code that was updated is labeled in the notebook.
-Updates include optimization of parameters for Random Forest and Boosting methods used for Regression model.
+  Note: The section of code that was updated is labeled in the notebook.
+Updates include optimization of parameters for Random Forest and Boosting methods used for the Regression model.
 - 202500423_YouthData_Updated.pdf: Final presentation slide deck.
 Slides that were modified say (Updated) as part of the slide title.

   Note: Slides now include a theoretical background slide.
-Variables in the plots used were renamed to be plain lenguate to ease understanding.
-Model result number were updated in all slides.
+Variables in the plots used were renamed to be plain language to ease understanding.
+Model result numbers were updated in all slides.
 Additionally, wording on slides was updated for consistency throughout presentation.
 - https://www.youtube.com/watch?v=-WNgY6EFwxc&ab_channel=Mark - Link to Presentation Video (NOT Updated)